 - Ask at your local Georgia public library about checking out a museum pass for free admission.

-There are many different levels of membership.
-For our family, I upgraded to the Doric level to get reciprocity for free membership to 1000s of museums across the country who are under the NARM, ROAM, and SEC memberships.
+There are many different levels of Carlos Museum memberships.
+For our family, I upgraded to the Doric level to get reciprocity for free reciprocity to 1000s of museums across the country who are under the NARM, ROAM, and SEC memberships.
 If you travel, this makes up for the higher price of membership.

 - This is the stickler.
 Even with a membership, you still have to pay for parking every visit unless it’s the weekend.